Skip to main content

 Authoring a Manifest

-Be sure that the manifest filename matches the Version and the manifest is located in the folder path matching manifests\name\sp\ace\<version>.json (where name.sp.ace is your module's namespace).
-It is best to use BhudLib (described below) to ensure that your manifest correctly represents your module.
+Ensure that the manifest filename matches the Version and that the manifest lives in the folder path manifests\name\sp\ace\<version>.json (where name.sp.ace is your module's namespace).
+BhudLib (described below) helps ensure your manifest accurately represents your module.

 {